17teen/Discord-Presser-Server-Nuker/README.md

 1. Extract the code in a folder, **Right Click** anywhere, click on **Open in Terminal**.
 2. After opening, spam **Enter**, until you see **Is this OK? (yes)** press Enter again.
-3. Next, you'll have to install discord.js, in that same terminal type `npm install discord.js@12.5.3 chalk`, this will install discord.js and chalk.
+3. Next, you'll have to install discord.js, in that same terminal type `npm install discord.js@13.1.0 chalk`, this will install discord.js and chalk.
 4. Start the bot by typing `node .` or `node index.js`

 ![linuxDistro](https://cdn.discordapp.com/attachments/864811547397062656/876212001859309629/presser.gif)

 # Set-up: Script

-1. Run the `Launch` file and wait for all the packages to be installed.
+1. Run the `launch` file and wait for all the packages to be installed.
-1. Right click on the `settings.json` file.
+1. Navigate to the config folder, right click on the `config.json` file.
 2. Open the file either on Notepad or a code editor i.e VSC (Visual Studio Code).
 3. Make sure to add your ID for the commands to work.
 3. Fill in ALL the gaps.
 4. Save.

 ### Extra:
-* `DisableEveryone` | Default set to `true`, add your user ID | Makes sure no one else can use the tool.
+* `disableEveryone` | Default set to `true`, add your user ID | Makes sure no one else can use the tool.
 Set to `false` if you wish.

 > ![disable](https://media.discordapp.net/attachments/782211616350404611/800770126098071592/unknown.png)